luispuerto/luispuerto-net/_pages/resume.md

   * Co-responsible to commission the digital platform for the  _Museo Nacional de la Energía_.
 1-million-euro project.
   * Develop, implement and commission different kinds of **technological systems** such as public Wi-Fi networks, ticket-selling systems, geolocation systems for people and objects, and cloud computing systems.
   * Responsible of the **Geographic Information Systems (GIS)**.
 Cartography elaboration (such as two tourism maps, web apps or in-house cartography), data analysis, geodatabase keeping and in-house GIS training.
-  * Responsible of the office tasks of **“Current pest measurement of European chestnut from El Bierzo (León, Spain)”** project; managing field work, inventory operations, and data processing and analysis.
+  * Responsible of the office tasks of **“Assessment of the current phytosanitary status of European chestnut in El Bierzo (León, Spain)”** project; managing field work, inventory operations, and data processing and analysis.
   * Other projects:
   * **Heritage Inventory of El Bierzo and Laciana Counties**.
 Helping to plan field works, develop the inventory and coordinate and create a database.
 Also, subsequent analysis of data using GIS methodologies.
   * **La Mirada Circular** (more than 300 km of hiking routes): Help to organize activities, signaling, mapping and managing.